 See recipe card for quantities.

-These tiny black seeds were eaten by Native Americans who dwelled in the deserts and mountains as endurance food.
-It is said Aztec warriors consumed chia seeds for an energy boost.
+These tiny black seeds were eaten by Native Americans who dwelt in the deserts and mountains as an endurance food.
+It is said that Aztec warriors consumed chia seeds for an energy boost.

-Chia seeds are high in fiber, antioxidants, protein, calcium, iron, magnesium, and vitamin C to list a few of the key nutrients.
-They are the second highest source of omega-3 fatty acids next to flaxseeds.
+Chia seeds are high in fiber, antioxidants, protein, calcium, iron, magnesium, and vitamin C, to name a few of the key nutrients.
+They are super incredible as a source of omega-3 fatty acids, next to flaxseeds.

-Chia seeds relieve constipation and help with bowel movements.
-These seeds can reduce nervousness, treats insomnia, and improve mental focus.
+Chia seeds can relieve constipation and help with bowel movements.
+These seeds can reduce nervousness, treat insomnia, and improve mental focus.

 Chia seeds are a great ingredient to add to smoothies, salads, lemonade, or granola!